-- have developed an advanced appreciation of excelle4nce in modern poetry through intensive reading of texts on selected themes relevant to and resonant with the themes of psychotherapeutic work - strong emotions and attachment to specific times, people and places.
+- Display an advanced appreciation of excellence in modern poetry through intensive reading of texts on selected themes relevant to and resonant with the themes of psychotherapeutic work - strong emotions and attachment to specific times, people and places.

-- have identified an advanced critical appreciation of writers and themes that speak particularly strongly to themselves.
+- Demonstrate an advanced critical appreciation of writers and themes that speak particularly strongly to themselves.

-- have developed an enhanced and advanced ability to think about the meaning and impact of giving expression to the inner world and making it available to criticism.
+- Show an enhanced and advanced ability to think about the meaning and impact of giving expression to the inner world and making it available to criticism.

-- be able to make theoretical and aesthetic connections between the practice of poetic making and their own understanding and practice of psychotherapy.
+- Make theoretical and aesthetic connections between the practice of poetic making and their own understanding and practice of psychotherapy.